 How do I list activities?

 Activities should also be listed in reverse chronological order and will typically include the dates you were involved in these activities.
 You may also add short action verb phrases to these items.
 If you are a senior or recent alumnus, activities from all of your college years can be included, but the most recent should items should receive the most emphasis.
-High school activities can be listed sparingly on your resume.
-Keep in mind that your college experience should be the more impressive of the two.
+High school activities are rarely listed on your resume.

 What should I list under skills?

 The two most common categories under skills are computer and foreign language.
 For computer skills list languages, platforms and software packages you can use in a work setting.
 If you list foreign languages, indicate your ability level.
-Typical phrases include fluent, near fluent, reading knowledge, and conversational.
+Typical phrases include fluent, near fluent, proficient, and basic knowledge.
 Most people choose to understate their ability level slightly.
 Only list skills that you are prepared to demonstrate that you can use.

 Should I list references?